 Luis Eduardo de la Riva

-A study plan designed based on the needs of the professional sector.
-Students receive a multidisciplinary training, in which we are pioneers and which coexists with sports practice and physical activity.
-This training includes management of sports facilities and their unique features: fitness centres, golf courses and large sporting events.
-In addition, you will learn everything concerning technical aspects of the business world and will acquire the skills needed to become an excellent director or manager.
-During the first years of the bachelor's degree, you will acquire general knowledge to discover the area where you would like to develop professionally, all with the guidance of your professors.
+A curriculum designed from the needs of the job market.
+You receive comprehensive training in which we are pioneers and in which the development of sports practice and physical activity coexist with training in the management of sports facilities and their characteristics: fitness centres, golf courses and major sporting events.
+Learn all about the technical aspects of the industry and the skills you need to become a great director or manager.
+During the first years of the degree, you will acquire more general knowledge and then, guided by your professors, you will discover in which area you would like to develop professionally.

 In the first academic year of the programme, students will learn the fundamental aspects of the industry.
 Students will explore the historical evolution of sports up until the present day, as well as develop an understanding of the role sociology plays within this ecosystem.
 All this will be analysed from an economic and financial point of view, giving students the necessary communication skills and always placing the consumer as the central figure.
 In addition, this first academic year will enable students to develop the necessary knowledge in order to understand the dynamics of team sports and water sports.

 In the second year, students will delve into specific aspects of the sports industry and acquire the communication skills necessary for optimal management.
 They will achieve a greater level of expertise in statistical and economic analysis skills, specifically regarding financial operations and accounting.
 Students will learn about sports law and the legal bases which govern the design and planning of sports facilities.
 In addition, this second year will help students develop an essential understanding of individual sports and activities in the natural environment.